John A. Macdonald Legacy Review

 • What if ?

-by Escape , about 3 years ago
+by Escape , over 3 years ago

 What if we cancel everything about a person that has had a negative impact on civilization?
 Regardless of how much good or bad they have contributed.
 One day in the not so distant future all our lives will be on display for the whole world to see. e.g. every comment you’ve ever made on any website or app, your search history, recording of what you’ve said in the privacy of your own home, jokes and conversations you’ve had in private while your cellphone is active, the kind of music you listen to that may or not degrade a race or...
 Continue reading